 In my post about my struggle with period placement within or outside quotation marks, your comments sealed my knowledge better than published grammar sources.
-Perhaps it was the repetition of your responses; perhaps it was your real-life experiences; perhaps it was because I’m an idiot.
-Regardless, I am now a confident planter of periods, and I have you to thank.
+So thank you for your help.

 But I’m greedy.
 I want to siphon more.